alexHub27/dss4_lib_python/README.md

 This is the shared python library of my dss instance.
 Please contact alexandre.hubert@dataiku.com for any further info.

 Please do not make any edit on the master branch.
-Create your own branch and make some pull requests that I will be able to validate.

-This is a new update from local to test my scenario.

-This is another modification.

-This a modification with the DS.
+Use the remote_dev branch to make some modifications on the server.

+Use the local_dev branch to make some modifications locally.